thermoio/docs/client-portal/paying-with-paypal.md

 # Paying for Your Service with PayPal

 ## What You Need
 * Your [Client Portal](https://core.thermo.io/login/) username and password.
-If you cannot locate this information, click **Forget Password?** on the Client Portal login page, or [contact a Thermo Physicist](mailto:physicists@thermo.io).
+If you cannot locate this information, click **Forget Password?** on the Client Portal login page.
 * A PayPal account.

 ## Method